ADC: Obi’s defection rattles Aso Rock ahead of 2027 — Atiku’s aide

 By Luminous Jannamike

-The defection of former Anambra State governor, Peter Obi, to the African Democratic Congress (ADC) has sparked a sharp exchange between the Presidency and the opposition, with an aide to former Vice President Atiku Abubakar accusing Aso Rock of panicking ahead of the 2027 general election.
+ABUJA – The defection of former Anambra State governor, Mr. Peter Obi, to the African Democratic Congress, ADC, has sparked a sharp exchange between the Presidency and the opposition, with an aide to former Vice President Atiku Abubakar accusing Aso Rock of panicking ahead of the 2027 general elections.

 Reacting to comments credited to presidential spokesman, Bayo Onanuga, Atiku’s Special Adviser on Public Communication, Phrank Shaibu, said the reaction from the Presidency betrayed anxiety rather than confidence, arguing that Obi’s move merely exposed deeper fears within the ruling camp.

-In a statement signed by Shaibu, who spoke on behalf of the former Vice President, the Atiku aide said Onanuga’s remarks showed a departure from the restraint expected of someone speaking for the Presidency, describing the tone as defensive and unbecoming.
+Shaibu, who spoke on behalf of the former Vice President, in a statement, noted that Onanuga’s remarks showed a departure from the restraint expected of someone speaking for the Presidency, describing the tone as defensive and unbecoming.

-“As media adviser to President Bola Tinubu, this outburst says more about panic in Aso Rock than it does about Peter Obi,” Shaibu said.
+“As media adviser to President Bola Tinubu, this outburst says more about panic in Aso Rock than it does about Peter Obi.

-Shaibu argued that Onanuga’s response lacked the composure of a media manager and instead reflected someone under intense pressure.

-“You did not write as a media manager; you wrote as a defender under pressure.
-And pressure replaces reason with ridicule and facts with abuse,” he stated.
+“You did not write as a media manager, you wrote as a defender under pressure.
+And pressure replaces reason with ridicule and facts with abuse.

-He faulted Onanuga for criticising Obi’s political movement, describing it as hypocritical in a political environment long shaped by defections and alliances.

 “Calling Obi ‘wandering’ while defending an administration built on political migrations and elite bargains is hypocrisy dressed up as commentary.
 Nigerian politics has never been a monastery.
 You know this.
 Pretending otherwise insults your own record,” Shaibu said.